-Recent information on manufacturing industry research and development is contained in ASTEC's report on Industrial Research and Development: Proposals for Additional Incentives, June 1980 and the report of the Industries Assistance Commission, Inquiry into Certain Budgetary Assistance to Industry, March 1982.
+Earlier information on manufacturing industry research and development is contained in the report of the Industries Assistance Commission, Inquiry into Certain Budgetary Assistance to Industry, March 1982.
 In addition, information is contained in the annual reports of the Australian Industrial Research and Development Incentives Board.
-For reports published prior to 1980 see previous editions of the Year Book.
+For reports published prior to 1982 see previous editions of the Year Book.